amyhupe/amyhupe.co.uk/src/weeknotes/weeknote-17.md

 One highlight for me was [Vimla Appadoo](https://twitter.com/ThatGirlVim)’s talk “It’s Time to Redesign Design”, in which she opened up some big and thought-provoking questions about the definition of design, the value it brings, and how that might evolve in the future.

-I also especially enjoyed [Sarah Parmenter](https://twitter.com/sazzy)’s talk, Designing for Personalities, in which she explored ways in which companies can create and market content in a way that’s compassionate, and acknowledges the complexities of people’s lives and circumstances.
+I also especially enjoyed [Sarah Parmenter](https://twitter.com/sazzy)’s talk, Designing for Personalities, in which she explored how companies might create and market content in a way that’s compassionate, and acknowledges the complexities of people’s lives and circumstances.

 ## The people

-Despite having done a few talks now, I still find public speaking super nerve-wracking, which means I tend to pay close attention to what the audience, organisers, and other speakers are like.
+Despite having done a few talks now, I still find public speaking super nerve-wracking (more on that below), which means I tend to pay close attention to the audience, organisers, other speakers and atmosphere.

 I’m pleased to report that they were all great.
 But let me be more specific.